yogthos/yuggoth/README.md

 # Yuggoth

-My barebones blog which can be seen in action [here](http://yogthos.net).
+My bare bones blog which can be seen in action [here](http://yogthos.net).

 # Features